Taming the Knight's Tour: Minimizing Turns and Crossings: Extensions

 If the number of dimensions is higher than three, simply observe that the same move used between levels can also be used to jump to the next dimension; instead of changing by $1$ the third coordinate, change the fourth.
 After the first such move, the formation will be at the ``top'' of the second 3D board, which can be traversed downwards.
 This can be repeated any number of times, and generalizes to any number of dimensions.

-Note that in a $n^d$ board, $\Omega(n^{d-1})$ turns are needed, because there are $n^d$ cells and a turn must be made after at most $n/2$ moves.
-Note that our construction has $O(n^{d-1})$ turns, as it consists of $n^{d-2}$ iterations of the 2D tour.
+In a $n^d$ board, $\Omega(n^{d-1})$ turns are needed, because there are $n^d$ cells and a turn must be made after at most $n/2$ moves.
+Our construction has $O(n^{d-1})$ turns, as it consists of $n^{d-2}$ iterations of the 2D tour.
 Thus, it achieves a constant approximation ratio on the minimum number of turns.
 We do not know of any lower bound on the number of crossings in higher dimensions.